-- 1. The user must defines few environmental variables:
+- 1. The user must define few environmental variables:

 - FLUPRO: pointing to the directory where the distribution tar file will be decompressed.
 If you work on bash do:

-- > export FLUPR0=/pathto/fluka
+- > export FLUPRO=/pathto/fluka

 or if you work on csh or tcsh do:

-setenv FLUPR0 /pathto/fluka
+setenv FLUPRO /pathto/fluka